andrewhead/torii-store/src/selectors/README.md

-Selectors to compute derived data from the Santoku store.
+Selectors to compute derived data from the Torii store.